 - Many of the larger enemies in Einhänder have multiple parts and weapons that can be damaged.
 Destroying certain parts of an enemy may bring it down, but it's safer to just go for their cockpit as it's their weakest spot.
 Plus, it's generally not a good idea to attack enemy weapon pods as you might actually destroy the want you want to obtain.

 - In the Area 88 shoot-em-up (released as U.N.
-Squadron in the US), several bosses had weapons that could be disabled by shooting them.
+Squadron in the US), several bosses have weapons that can be disabled by shooting them.
 In fact, the crew of the battleship Minks will scuttle the ship if she loses all four turrets.

 - Dwarf Fortress does this for every living organism except vermin, tracking damage on down to individual fingers, toes, teeth, entrails, layers of skin, and even nervous tissue.
 In certain earlier editions, damage would be done without taking into account surrounding organs.
 It was at one point perfectly possible to take both of someone's ears off with a single arrow without hurting the head in-between.

 - This means that a creature is almost Nigh Invulnerable if it doesn't bleed and has no brain to destroy, with the only possible way to kill such creatures being decapitation, bodily bisection, or drowning.
 Unless it's made of a very fragile material, like fire, in which case it becomes a One-Hit-Point Wonder.